National Weather Service United States Department of Commerce

 Many temperature-reporting stations use electronic thermometers in place of the mercury thermometers.
 This particular system is called a Maximum-Minimum Temperature System (MMTS).
 The sensor is mounted outside, and cables are routed to a digital display inside a nearby building.
 The digital readout logs the high and low temperatures until reset by the observer, and the system also stores the last 30 days of observations in memory.

-River Gages
+River Gauges

-Image of a staff gage
+Image of a staff gague

-(Staff gage.
+(Staff gauge.
 Click to enlarge.)

-Image of a wire weight gage
+Image of a wire weight gauge

-(Wire weight gage.
+(Wire weight gauge.
 Click to enlarge.)

-At some locations, river levels are read using a wire weight gage.
-This type of gage has cable wound around a drum; a brass or bronze weight is attached to the end of the cable.
+At some locations, river levels are read using a wire weight gauge.
+This type of gauge has cable wound around a drum; a brass or bronze weight is attached to the end of the cable.
 A crank is used to lower the weight to the surface of the water; a counter and disk on the crank handle indicates the river reading, usually to a hundredth of a foot.

 Image of a Data Collection Platform